dibyashakti1/Triangular-Mesh-Himalaya/README.md

 # Triangular-Mesh-Himalaya
-Set of routines for generating triangular mesh of the Himalayan megathrust by using delaunay triangulation method.
-Also, this considers the Slab 2.0 model of USGS to define the megathrust geometry and downdip edge.
+Set of routines for generating triangular mesh of the Himalayan megathrust by using a 2D unstructured mesh method.
+Also, this considers the Slab 2.0 model of USGS to define the downdip megathrust geometry.
 This triangular mesh code may work for other east-west and north-south oriented megathrusts (may need bit of tweaking though).

 **The set of routines contain three main codes (R1, R2, and R3) and a few simple functions to generate the triangular mesh.
 Remember to add the folder and sub-folder to MATLAB path.**

 Issue 1 : Some of the triangles close to the updip and downsip edge are irregular in shape.
-Not a problem if you are using the mesh in Blocks software, but may be an issue in other coupling codes which used laplacian smoothing.
+Not a problem if you are using the mesh in Blocks software, but might be an issue in other coupling inversion codes.

 Issue 2 : Few manual steps inside the codes.
 Needs a careful compilation of the codes.